ponelat/asc-2022-overlays-talk/slides.md

 # Incomplete APIs

-Using Overlays to describe necessary parts of the API.
-This could leave you with an incomplete definition, that now _requires_ an Overlay.

-Instead of enriching, it becomes structural.
+Describing _necessary parts_ of an API with Overlays.

 Consider: **Traits for OpenAPI**
 ![bg right:40%](./duct-tape-tree.jpg)

+**Bad:** Instead of enriching, it becomes structural.

 ---